Nicolae Pescaru: International career

 Pescaru played three friendly games for Romania, making his debut under coach Angelo Niculescu, when he came as a substitute and replaced Ion Dumitru at half-time in a 2–0 loss to France.
 His following two games were a 2–2 draw against Peru and a 2–0 loss against the Soviet Union.
 Pescaru was a member of Steagul Roșu Brașov's "Mexican trio", as together with Stere Adamache and Mihai Ivăncescu they were part of Romania's 1970 Mexico World Cup squad.
 However, coach Niculescu did not play him in any games there.
 For the participation in that tournament he was decorated by President of Romania Traian Băsescu on 25 March 2008 with the Ordinul "Meritul Sportiv" — (The Medal "The Sportive Merit") class III.

 Managerial career

 Pescaru worked as a junior coach.
-He also coached Steagul Roșu Brașov's senior team on two occasions, and accumulated a total of 70 Divizia A matches as coach.
+He also coached Steagul Roșu Brașov's senior team on two occasions, and accumulated a total of 46 Divizia A matches as coach.

 Personal life and death

 His father, also a footballer who played at Dinamo Brașov, advised Pescaru that if he were to become a footballer, he should play for Steagul Roșu Brașov.

 Pescaru died of cardiorespiratory arrest on 25 May 2019 at the age of 76.
+A book about him was written by Adrian Toth titled Nicolae Pescaru, prințul brașovean al sportului rege (Nicolae Pescaru, the Brașov prince of the kingly sports), which was released on 27 March 2026, a date that signified 83 years since his birth.